 This is not the time for a demonstration of anger, disciplinary tactics or manipulative strategies, and it won’t help if everyone is escalating out of control.
 The thinking part of the child’s brain is not online, and they are acting instinctively.
 Talking rarely helps – they don’t need a lecture right now, and won’t be able to focus on what you are saying.

 Addressing your own Anxieties

 One way to respond is to modulate your breathing, which in turn can slow your heartbeat, and induce a feeling of calm (see my article on addressing Anxiety).
 Children are like little sponges, and your child can learn to attune to your emotional state, simply through being with you and tuning in to your behaviour.

 Earlier, I mentioned my distress and confusion when my daughter was releasing her tension after a day at school.
 When I finally realised that this behaviour was her way of trying to tell me something, everything changed.
 I found that the best way to help her was to work on my own triggered anxieties.
 The outcome was that as I became more calm, so did she, with a flow-on effect to those around us.

 In order to support your children, sometimes it is necessary to address your own childhood wounding as the source of your anxieties.
 This is a perfectly normal process, and your Counsellor/Psychotherapist will be able to guide you as you to connect with and understand your own triggered reactions.
 The benefits for you and your children can extend beyond just behavioural changes, with flow-on effects in other areas of their lives – social, emotional, physical and academic.

-If you would like to know more, or to book an appointment, give me a call on 0474 095 432.
+If you would like to know more, or to book an appointment, please email, or give me a call on 0474 095 432.